AbbyZhai/Container-Vessel-Port-Dwell-Time-Prediction-Project/README.md

 ### Motivation

-Given the mixed type of high dimensional data, we transformed the data and applied dimension reduction in order to visualize the dataset for insight discovery, which includes: a)identifying important features; b)discovery groups of dwell time patterns; and c)other insights that are hard to see.
+Given the mixed type of high dimensional data, we transformed the data and applied dimension reduction to visualize the dataset for insight discovery, which includes: a)identifying important features; b)discovery groups of dwell time patterns; and c)other insights that are hard to see.
 These results can potentially assist in the supervised learning phase.

 ### Method & Evaluation

-Applied and compared three different stratigies for dimension reduction and three algorithms for clustering: Factor Analysis of Mixed Data (FAMD), Principal Component Analysis (PCA), Uniform Manifold Approximation and Projection (UMAP), Agglomerative Clustering, Kmeans, and Density-Based Spatial Clustering of Applications with Noise (DBSCAN).
+Applied and compared three different strategies for dimension reduction and three algorithms for clustering: Factor Analysis of Mixed Data (FAMD), Principal Component Analysis (PCA), Uniform Manifold Approximation and Projection (UMAP), Agglomerative Clustering, Kmeans, and Density-Based Spatial Clustering of Applications with Noise (DBSCAN).
 In general, UMAP performed the best, and all the cluster algorithms did pretty well in identifying clusters.

 <img src="Images/UMAP_result_analysis.png" alt="UMAP_result_analysis" width="800"/>
 <!-- ![UMAP_result_analysis](Images/UMAP_result_analysis.png) -->